-The historic art of haute couture dates back from 17th-century France.
+The historic art of haute couture dates back to 17th-century France.
 Ironically, it was a Brit who opened the first haute couture house in Paris in 1856, Charles Frederick Worth.
-The term refers to designers who create made-to-order luxury clothes and follow certain rules dictated by the Chamber Syndicale de la Haute Couture.
+The term refers to designers who create made-to-order luxury clothes and follow specific rules dictated by the Chamber Syndicale de la Haute Couture.
 Founded in Paris in 1868, the association states that couturiers must have, for example, full-time ateliers in Paris to create bespoke clothes that require one or more fittings.
-The select group includes, among others, Dior, Chanel, Givenchy, Schiaparelli, Valentino and Versace.
+The select group includes, among others, Dior, Chanel, Fendi, Schiaparelli, Givenchy, Valentino and Versace.

 Founded in 1939, the embroidery studio designs contemporary and exclusive motifs for Chanel.
-The atelier uses crochet hook and needle, as well as its famous century-old Cornely embroidery machines.
+The atelier uses crochet hooks and needles, as well as its famous century-old Cornely embroidery machines.

 The heritage atelier, with only five craftspeople, is one of the only pleat-makers in Paris.
 The atelier makes, for example, Hermès’ famous pleated-silk foulards.

-Gabrielle Chanel’s original jeweller still makes pieces for Chanel, as the stunning scarab beetle buttons, cuffs and bold belt buckles for the 2018/2019 Métiers d’Art collections.
+Goossens, Gabrielle Chanel’s original jeweller still makes pieces for Chanel, such as the stunning scarab beetle buttons, cuffs and bold belt buckles for the 2018/2019 Métiers d’Art collections.

 The historic French millinery atelier has been making hats since 1936.
 Maison Michel is known for using new materials and making modern hats embellished with feathers, beads and lace.
 Besides working with haute couture, the millinery house also has ready-to-wear hats and hat accessories.

 Massaro was founded in 1894 and has made shoes for three generations.
-Duchess of Windsor, Marlene Dietrich, and Barbara Hutton are some of Massaro’s clients.
+The Duchess of Windsor known as Wallis Simpson, Marlene Dietrich, and Barbara Hutton are some of Massaro’s clients.
 The shoemaker is famous for its iconic Grès Pumps and the Chanel sandals from 1958.

-Extremely skilled artisans painstakingly work on the one-of-a-kind gowns we see at royal weddings and red carpet events.
+Extremely skilled artisans painstakingly work on the one-of-a-kind gowns we see at royal weddings and red carpet-events.
 Sewers, seamstresses, embroiderers, drapers and all the other Petites Mains take from 100 to 1.000 hours to sew by hand embroideries, beadings, buttons and other details.
-But the final look In Ralph & Russo 2016 show, for instance, took 6.000 hours.
-Usually, it is necessary three to ten fittings before the luxurious garments that cost between $50.000 to $300.000, are ready.
+Chiara Ferragni’s wedding dress created by Maria Grazia Chiuri for Dior took 1.600 hours to be ready, for example.
+Usually, it is necessary 3 to 10 fittings before the luxurious garments that cost between $50.000 to $300.000, are ready.
 Although, if you’d like to get married in a Dior wedding dress, be prepared to spend up to $1.000.000.